 Python package for providing Mozilla's CA Bundle.

-Certifi is a carefully curated collection of Root Certificates for validating the trustworthiness of SSL certificates while verifying the identity of TLS hosts.
+Certifi provides Mozilla’s carefully curated collection of Root Certificates for validating the trustworthiness of SSL certificates while verifying the identity of TLS hosts.
 It has been extracted from the Requests project.

 certifi is available on PyPI.
 Simply install it with pip: